Program Description:

 Program Eligibility Requirements:

-Frederick County resident.
+• Youth must be a Frederick County resident.

-Must be between the age of 16-24.
+• Youth must be between the age of 16-24.

 *Note: Frederick County Area Median Income (AMI) is the HUD Washington Metropolitan Statistical Area (MSA) median income